25 Years of BMW K-Series

 The BMW Inline-Engine.

-Back in 1983, when many motorcycle manufacturers still placed their bets
+Back in 1983, when many motorcycle manufacturers still placed their bets on

 inline engines with air cooling, liquid-cooled four-cylinder power units marked